Pixelrick420/git/README.md

 # git
-tinkerhub git tutorial
+Tinkerhub git tutorial

-this line should be pushed to the repository
+This line should be pushed to the repository

+Added new line to readme